How to Apply Formula Based on Cell Color in Excel (5 Easy Ways)

 SUMIF result for color code 55

-• Here, the formula using the GET.CELL function takes 38 to return code color and cell reference of which the code it will return.
+• The formula using the GET.CELL function takes 38 to return code color and cell reference of which the code it will return.

-• Next, using the Color codes we have applied the COUNTIF and the SUMIF formula to get the count and sum of data range with color code criteria.
+• Using the Color codes, we have applied the COUNTIF and the SUMIF formula to get the count and sum of the data range with color code criteria.

 Read More: How to Change Cell Color Based on a Value in Excel

-Now, let us say we have the same price per piece for products like hoodies, jackets, and sweaters.
+We have the same price per piece for products like hoodies, jackets, and sweaters.
+We want to calculate the total price for the total quantities of these products.

 Steps:

-• We have already created NumberColor using Define Name and used it to find color codes (See method 2).
+• We have created the NumberColor property using the Define Name and used it to find color codes (See Example 2).

 =IF(NumberColor=40,C5*$C$13,0)